Understanding personal hotspots

 If you are constantly looking for a Starbucks or another public Wi-Fi service so you can log on and do some work, then it’s probably time you got a personal hotspot.
-Similarly, if you sit at airports wishing you could log on, or you spend a fortune connecting through the sketchy airport Wi-Fi, then now’s the time to take the leap.
+Similarly, if you sit at airports wishing you could log on, or you spend a fortune connecting through sketchy airport Wi-Fi services, then now’s the time to take the leap.

 What will a personal hotspot cost?

 Here’s the really good news.
 Up until a short time ago, all the main carriers priced personal hotspots the same way they priced smartphones – a two-year data plan was required, involving a separate monthly fee of $20 or more.
-However, led by Verizon’s Share Everything plans, some of the carriers are now including the personal hotspot feature in the monthly cost of the main smartphone plan.
+However, most carriers now include the personal hotspot feature in the monthly cost of the main smartphone plan.

 However, that doesn’t mean using a personal hotspot via a smartphone is free.
 Anytime you connect a device to a personal hotspot and send e-mail, surf the web or do anything else involving the Internet, you are transferring data and that will count against your monthly data plan.
 If you are going to make frequent use of your personal hotspot, make sure you factor it into your individual or family data plan.